 While many advocate two days between workouts involving the same muscle group, there’s no one-size-fits-all solution for recovery time.
 So the best assurance that you are giving your muscles the rest they need in between workouts is to alternate the muscle groups that you focus on each day.

 According to studies, the muscle's primary fuel source during exercise, glycogen, is replenished more rapidly when athletes have some caffeine with their post-workout carbs.
-Research results show that athletes who ingested caffeine with carbohydrates had 66 percent more glycogen in their muscles four hours after finishing intense, glycogen-depleting exercise, compared to when they consumed carbohydrates alone.
+Research results show that athletes who ingested caffeine with carbohydrates had 66% more glycogen in their muscles four hours after finishing intense, glycogen-depleting exercise, compared to when they consumed carbohydrates alone.

 NormaTec sleeves are recovery leggings that use "dynamic compression" with a peristaltic pulse that squeezes and travels up the leg from the bottom to the top to increase blood flow.
 Ironman record holders, the Boston Celtics, and Ryan Hall all swear by the high-tech system to speed up recovery.